martin-coding/android-BatteryInfo/README.md

 # BatteryInfo
-## A simple app that makes reading your batteries status-information easy.

-A simple app to get more detailed information about your battery.
+## A simple app to get more detailed information about your battery.

 Features:

+- Colorful indication of your current battery percenage
 - Displays the battery temperature in real time
 - Shows you the technology your battery is using
 - Warns you of unhealthy battery conditions
+- Lightweight, fast and easy to use
 - Dark mode for eye-friendliness
-- Very low power consumtion
-- colorful indication of your current battery percenage
 <!-- - Helps you to find the best charger -->

-Constantly new features!
+New features planed!

 <!-- add pictures below -->

 <!-- add pictures above  -->

-### how to install: (for end-users (if its even possible to install))
+### how to install:

 The App is available on the Google Play Store, Find it [here!](https://play.google.com/store/apps/details?id=com.martintools.batteryinfo)